drjuls/AMBiT/INSTALL.md

 Most build options can be left unspecified and the build system will attempt to automatically infer sensible defaults, but these inferences can be explicitly overridden if required.
+It may be necessary to explicitly specify the paths to some of the libraries required by AMBiT, since SCons may not be able to automatically find the libraries on all systems.
+If you need to do this, the Unix `locate` command can be useful to find the full path to the libraries (it may be necessary to refres `locate`'s database with the `updatedb` if you've just installed a package).
+For example, to find `sparsehash`, do:

+    $ locate sparsehash

+Each library should have an "include" directory, similar to `/usr/local/include/sparsehash` - this is the directory which should go in your `config.ini`.

 Once the `config.ini` file has been filled as required, the software executable can be built by navigating to the top-level AMBiT directory and issuing the `scons` command.
 The minimal version of this (allowing the build system to